YounesB-McGill/modeling-assistant/modelingassistant/corpus_descriptions/README_TOC.md

 > The ${redundantAttribute} in the ${className} class is not needed.

-Parametrized response:

 > The ${redundantAttribute} attribute in the ${className} class is not needed because it can be derived from ${derivationSources}.

-Parametrized response:

-> The ${redundantAttribute} attribute in the ${className} class is not needed because it is not part of the domain.
-You only need to model concepts related to the given problem description.

-Level 3: Parametrized response:

-> The ${redundantAttribute} in the ${className} class is not needed.

-Parametrized response:

-> The ${redundantAttribute} attribute in the ${className} class is not needed because it can be derived from ${derivationSources}.

-Parametrized response:

-> The ${redundantAttribute} attribute in the ${className} class is not needed because it is not part of the domain.
-You only need to model concepts related to the given problem description.

-Level 3: Parametrized response:

-> The ${redundantAttribute} in the ${className} class is not needed.

-Parametrized response:

-> The ${redundantAttribute} attribute in the ${className} class is not needed because it can be derived from ${derivationSources}.

-Parametrized response:

 > The ${redundantAttribute} attribute in the ${className} class is not needed because it is not part of the domain.
 You only need to model concepts related to the given problem description.